kgrid-objects/fda-label-collection/README.md

 ---

+TABLE OF CONTENTS

+   REVIEW OF AVAILABLE FILES
+   INSTRUCTIONS FOR DEPLOYING AND USING THE REMDESIVIR LABEL API

+---

 REVIEW OF AVAILABLE FILES

 The files and work described in the paper are available for inspection and review here, including: